cateallen/cateallen/README.md

-Hi I'm Cate, a Quantitative Data Analyst / Engineer with experience in data analysis and visualizations, statistical data modeling, and developing software-based intelligent automation solutions.
+Hi I'm Cate, a Quantitative Data Analyst / Engineer with experience in machine learning, NLP, data analysis, statistical data modeling, and developing software-based intelligent automation solutions.

++ I double majored in Mathematics and Economics with a minor in Statistics - I am currently interested in BFS and DFS algoirthms
 + Experienced in automating ETL pipelines, involved in setting up data migration processes from heterogenous systems
 + Querying and constructing data table schemas using SQL
 + Generating statistical models, data transformation and analysis using SQL